SQLite Commands

 If you want to find tables based on a specific pattern, you use the .table pattern command.
 The sqlite3 uses the LIKE operator for pattern matching.

-To display the structure of a table, you use the .schema TABLE command.
-The TABLE argument could be a pattern.
-If you omit it, the .schema command will show the structures of all the tables.
+To display the structure of a table, you use the .schema TABLE command:

 (